 Practical Steps

-Use the guide below to find cheap, healthy alternatives to your meat.
-Incorporate these into your favorite dishes and meal planning.
+Use the guide below to find cheap, healthy alternatives to your usual meat.
+Swap these into your favorite dishes and meal planning.

 Practical Steps

-- Track your spending habits for a couple of months and learn how much you spend on restaurants.
+Track your spending habits for a few months and learn how much you spend on eating out.
+We all have a budget, even if we’re unaware of it.
 Use this as a guide to see if you can cut down on eating out and cook at home more.

-- Follow our tips for eating out on a budget to save money on restaurants.
+When you do dine out, follow our tips for eating out on a budget to save money in restaurants.

-If you’re eating out for convenience or to save time, sign up for some healthy meal delivery services instead.
+If you’re eating out for convenience or to save time, I recommend signing up for some healthy meal delivery services instead.
+You can choose between DIY meal kits or ready meals, depending on how much time you want to spend cooking.

-Food wastage is costly, but usually forgotten about.
+Food wastage might be costing you a lot of money, but it’s not something we often think about.
 By some estimates, 30-40% of all food purchased is dumped in the bin.

-The quickest way to reduce food waste is storing food correctly so it doesn’t go bad before you eat it.
-You’ll throw less food out, the less you’ll buy replacing the waste.
+The quickest way to reduce food waste is to make sure you’re storing your food correctly so it doesn’t go bad before you eat it.
+The less food you throw out, the less you’ll buy replacing the waste.

 Practical Steps

-Print out the guides below and stick them up in your kitchen somewhere they’re easy to see.
+Print out the guides below and stick them up in your kitchen somewhere they’re noticeable.
+(Mine are on the fridge).

-If you feel like getting your hands a little dirty, there are a few foods you can re-grow instead of dumping the leftovers.
+If you feel like channeling your inner gardener (or farmer), there are a few foods you can re-grow by hanging onto the leftovers.

 See the guide below for more information.